 Identify Key Connecting Elements.
 In addition to understanding the physical relationship between the trail and the central business district, it is also important to understand the function and inter-relationship of six connecting elements between the trail and central business district.
 The following pages summarize each of the connecting elements.
-A full assessment of the connecting elements in Grayling was conducted as part of this planning effort.
-A full summary of that assessment can be found in Appendix B.
+A full assessment of the connecting elements in Atlanta was conducted during the planning process.
+A full summary of that assessment can be found in the Appendix.

 1. Trailhead.
 The Trailhead is the area where users can access the trail by road, providing parking and amenities for trail users.
 In many instances the Trailhead is the point at which the trail user may first come in contact with the community and the point at which trail users will decide whether or not to enter into the community.
-Therefore, it is imperative for Grayling to make the Trailhead a positive and welcoming place.
+Therefore, it is imperative for Atlanta (and the DNR) to make the Trailhead a positive and welcoming place.

-Connecting Elements:
+Connecting Elements: 1.Trailhead 2.Portal 3.Pathway 4.Gateway 5.Center 6.Nodes

-- 1.Trailhead

-- 2. Portal

-- 3. Pathway

-- 4. Gateway

-- 5. Center

-- 6. Nodes